 The City is preparing amendments to development standards in the City's Code that would lead to improved neighborhood character and compatibility.
 Specific development regulations for the light rail station areas will be adopted.
-For the full text of proposed amendments to the Code, refer to the proposed Planned Action Ordinance (Exhibit C).
+For the full text of proposed amendments to the Code, refer to the proposed Planned Action Ordinance No. 707 (Exhibit B).
 The following provisions are important to subarea redevelopment.
-Affordable housing, provision of park space, and affordable housing, green building, and structured parking will be required will be required as part of development agreements.
+Affordable housing, provision of park space, green building (including Leadership in Energy and Environmental Design/LEED Construction), and structured parking will be required as part of development agreements.
 Other provisions summarized are supported by adopted City policies.

-- ▶ DEVELOPMENT AGREEMENTS-A new set of provisions is proposed allowing Development Agreements that would require specific elements from redevelopment projects in exchange for density/height increases in MUR-85' zones.
+- ► DEVELOPMENT AGREEMENTS-A new set of provisions is proposed allowing Development Agreements that would require specific elements from redevelopment projects in exchange for density/height increases in MUR-70' zones.
 Elements such as affordable housing, green building standards, park dedication, and structured parking would be required.
 Elements such as combined heat and power systems, provision of commercial uses, sidewalk cafes, provision of public open space, and other amenities would be encouraged.
-The specifics of any such agreements would be subject to a public process. - ► AFFORDABLE HOUSING-Expanded provisions are being proposed for the Code to encourage and incentivize affordable housing as part of redevelopment projects. - ▶ MIXED USE RESIDENTIAL AND LIVE/WORK-Provisions related to mixed use residential development including additional requirements related to live/work units are proposed to encourage a vibrant transit-oriented community with a mix of housing and employment in proximity to the light rail station. - ► GREEN BUILDING-Provisions are being developed to encourage green building and low impact development.
+The specifics of any such agreements would be subject to a public process. - ► AFFORDABLE HOUSING-Expanded provisions are being proposed for the Code to encourage and incentivize affordable housing as part of redevelopment projects. - ► MIXED USE RESIDENTIAL AND LIVE/WORK-Provisions related to mixed use residential development including additional requirements related to live/work units are proposed to encourage a vibrant transit-oriented community with a mix of housing and employment in proximity to the light rail station. - ► GREEN BUILDING-Provisions are being developed to encourage green building and low impact development.